 Also think about the physical space.
 If your business requires modifications to the existing space -- for example, adding cubicles, raising a loading dock, or rewiring for better communications -- make sure that you (or the landlord) will be able to make the necessary changes.

 Other, less conspicuous items spelled out in the lease may be just as crucial to your business's success.
 For instance, if you expect your camera repair business to depend largely on walk-in customers, be sure that your lease gives you the right to put up a sign that's visible from the street.
 Or, if you are counting on being the only sandwich shop inside a new commercial complex, make sure your lease prevents the landlord from leasing space to a competitor.

-For more in depth information on negotiating commercial lease terms, see this section on Commercial Leases by Attorney Janet Portman.
+For more in depth information on negotiating commercial lease terms, see Nolo's section on Negotiating Commercial Leases.

 Critical Lease Terms

 The following list includes many items that are often addressed in commercial leases.
 Pay attention to terms regarding:

 - the length of lease (also called the lease term), when it begins and whether there are renewal options